ariary/TrojanSourceFinder/TrojanSource.md

 * Another example is the *IDN homograph attack*:

-The internationalized domain name (IDN) homograph attack is a technique used by malicious people to impersonate a website.

-With the internationalization of domain names, it is now possible to register an address with homoglyphs like ԁcоԁе.fr (and therefore create a similar or different website
+  **~>** The internationalized domain name (IDN) homograph attack is a technique used by malicious people to impersonate a website.
+With the internationalization of domain names, it is now possible to register an address with homoglyphs like ɡіτһυЬЬ.ϲоⅿ (and therefore create a similar or different website)

 ## Sources